State: Lawmaker advocated burning Black Lives Matter houses

 CONCORD, N.H.
 (AP) — A legislator accused of making a Facebook post that advocated burning and looting houses displaying Black Lives Matter signs is being investigated by the state attorney general and facing calls to resign.

 “Public Service Announcement: If you see a BLM sign on a lawn, it’s the same as having a porch light on at Halloween.
-You are free to burn and loot that house," New Hampshire Rep. James Spillane, a Republican, posted recently, according to an image the state attorney general's office provided in a letter to House Speaker Steve Shurtleff.
+You are free to burn and loot that house," New Hampshire Rep. James Spillane, a Republican, posted recently, according to an image the state attorney general's office provided in a letter to House Speaker Steve Shurtleff that was also given to news organizations.

 The Facebook post now appears to have been deleted.